Skip to main content

 The Problem: Scripts Are Not Plans

-In academic settings, students are often asked to write a script for a podcast or video essay as the primary “bridge” between research and production.
-Faculty can assess the script as a written artifact, but this approach assumes that a polished script will naturally translate into a compelling multimodal work.
+In academic settings, students are often asked to write a script for a podcast or video essay as the primary "bridge" between research and production.
+Faculty can assess the script as a written artifact, but this approach assumes that a polished script will naturally become a compelling multimodal work.

 It rarely does.